hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

    ``treasuryParty`` as explained in :ref:`setup-treasury-party`.
 -  Exchange associated deposit account “abc123” with Customer in the Canton Integration DB.
+..
+REVIEW: Small grammar suggestion to make the sentence flow easier "The Exchange has set up..." and "The Exchange has associated..."

 Example flow: